 Have a Comment or Question?

-If you have a question or comment about this curried ground turkey recipe, please post it below.
+If you have a question or comment about this ground turkey picadillo recipe, please post it below.
 You will definitely get a quick response.
 It also helps our other readers to stay informed.
 Thanks!

 Leave a Reply